 1) Generate as much quality content as you can

 Quality content still delivers, and more than ever is vital to success.
 Connect the hot industry topics with SEO evaluation to create your focus and priority list.
 Then connect your thought leadership team with excellent technical content writers.
 Why?
 Thought leadership will drive your target audience to consider your thoughts (solutions/products) when they are in the evaluation stage.
 Plus it will help the SEO results of your website, helping to drive inbound leads.
-The more quality content you create the more competitive online you will be – but make sure you have a strategy!
+The more quality content you create the more competitive online you will be – but make sure you have a tech digital marketing strategy!

 2) Carefully consider the user journeys of your website – and the new call-to-actions for 2021